 Question #4: Is the fear of failure hindering success?

 Even if an individual has the skills and abilities, they may lack self-confidence – they may have an unrealistic fear of not being able to complete the task successfully.
 Failure, or fear of failure, can be demobilizing.
 It can cause someone to not try, to not take ownership.
 A person may subconsciously avoid a task so as to avoid an even greater failure.

 Take a few minutes to read Mindtool’s article Overcoming Fear of Failure: Facing Your Fear of Moving Failure to better understand the impact a fear of failure can have on success and how to change conquer that fear.

 When something doesn’t get done, it’s easy to jump to the conclusion that people were being obstinate, lazy, or not team players.
-But there may be for other reasons, ones that if addressed will encourage employees to jump in, take ownership, and get the job done.
+But there may be other reasons, ones that when addressed will encourage employees to jump in, take ownership, and get the job done.
 By holding conversations, observing employees’ strengths and weaknesses, and encouraging them to stretch themselves and conquer their fears, there’s a greater the chance everybody will get the job done – the one that anybody could have done.

 The next time you have a project and sense “The Responsibility Poem” is about to happen, start asking questions.
 Don’t assume somebody else is going to do it.
 And most importantly… communicate!
 (Which is a topic for another blog.)

 What other questions can you ask to ensure success on your next project?